Skip to content

 The IRS offers a relief procedure to help “Accidental Americans” who didn’t realize they had US tax obligations.

-This procedure allows eligible individuals to resolve their tax issues and renounce citizenship without facing penalties.
-It involves filing tax returns for the past five years and certifying that any non-compliance was unintentional.
+This procedure allows eligible individuals to resolve their tax issues and renounce US citizenship without facing penalties.
+It involves filing tax returns for the past five years and certifying any unintentional non-compliance.

 Why work with Expat Tax Online?